Gio0300/app-insights-enrichment/README.md

 > * You want to include other custom dimensions.

 ## The solution
 In order to discern between deliberately aborted requests and undefined responses we will need to enrich the telemetry logs with enough information to tell them apart.
-The solution comes in two parts: what information do we need to add to the telemetry logs and how exactly do we ago about adding said information to the telemetry logs.
+The solution comes in two parts: what information must be added to the telemetry logs and how exactly do we go about adding said information to the logs.

 As for the 'what', we got that covered.
 The XHR (XMLHttpRequest) object exposes an aptly named attributed called [aborted](https://www.w3.org/TR/XMLHttpRequest1/#dom-xmlhttprequest-send).
-The fetch api does not expose an aborted attribute directly but equivalent functionality is provided by the [AbortControl](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) interface.
+The fetch API does not expose an aborted attribute directly but equivalent functionality is provided by the [AbortControl](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) interface.

 As for the 'how', it's Application Insights to the rescue.
 In Application Insights parlance, the XHR and fetch request are referred to as dependencies.
-The Application Insights javascript SDK provides callback functions that are called before and after a dependency is utilized.
-There are also callbacks available that are called before the telemetry record is sent to the telemetry collection point.
+The Application Insights javascript SDK provides callback functions that are called before and after a dependency is utilized and before the telemetry record is sent to the telemetry collection point.
 The callbacks expose the necessary data and functionality to accomplish our goal.
 To learn more about these callbacks visit [ApplicationInsights-JS](https://github.com/microsoft/ApplicationInsights-JS).

 ### The code

-> For the sake of brevity I am going to assume your app is already configured to use Applications Insights.
-If not, don't worry, it's easy.
-Here is a [guide](https://learn.microsoft.com/en-us/azure/azure-monitor/app/javascript?tabs=snippet#add-the-javascript-sdk).

 In this solution we will implement the following callbacks:
 * **Dependency Listener**
 * **Dependency Initializer**